-The MD program is a simple example of a molecular dynamics code.
+The md program is a simple example of a molecular dynamics code.
 Basically, it places many particles in a 3D region, gives them an initial velocity, and then tracks their movements.
 The particles are influenced not just by their own momentum, but by attractions to other particles, whose strength depends on distance.

 The program is divided into a few large sections.
-One section, the update function, uses a large part of the computational time.
+One section, the update() function, uses a large part of the computational time.
 We are going to try to make some simple modifications to this function so that the program runs faster.

-Get a copy of one version of the MD program from
+Get a copy of one version of the program from:

-http://www.scs.fsu.edu/~burkardt/vt2/fsu_open_mp_2008/md/md.html
+http://people.sc.fsu.edu/~jburkardt/classes/acs2_2011/openmp/md/md.html